First Home Super Saver Scheme

 The property purchased must be occupied as soon as practicable and be occupied for at least six months of the first year.
 The ATO also must be notified of these matters within 28 days of entering the contract.

-If you choose to not use the money to buy your first home after it is released, you need to recontribute the amount back into your fund or else you will be taxed at a flat rate of 20% on the amount.
+If you choose to not use the money to buy your first home after it is released, you need to recontribute the amount back into your fund otherwise you will be taxed at a flat rate of 20% on the amount released.

 If you need more information – or just reassurance – talk with a financial planner at your Industry SuperFund.